Child Care Service Licensed Provider

 A. Weekly:

-• The result of above is multiplied by the number of eligible days in the week (excluding the number of unpaid days).
+- The result of the above calculation is then multiplied by the number of eligible days in the week (excluding the number of unpaid days).
 This equals the weekly adjusted payment.

 B. Monthly:

-• The result of above is multiplied by the number of eligible days in the month (excluding the number of unpaid days).
+- The result of the above calculation is multiplied by the number of eligible days in the month (excluding the number of unpaid days).
 This amount equals the monthly adjusted payment.

 EXAMPLES When Client Specifically Requests Weekly Part-Time or Full-Time Care